lahsiv22/Machine_Learning/README.md

 I've used concepts such as:

-1.K-Nearest Neighbors algorithm
+1.K-Nearest Neighbors algorithm (Knn)

-2.Deep Learning

-3.Bayes algorithm
+2.Logistic Regression

-4.Linear Regression
+3.Linear Regression

 One of the projects I've published to this repository is based on Sentiment Analysis on Twitter which imports current data from Twitter's API for analysis.
 It can analyse the positivity and negativity of the tweets about a specific term or a word.